 Partner organisations (including organisations engaged as contractors and consultants) will:

-- Comply with screening and risk assessment; and
+- Comply with screening and risk assessment at commencement and over the life of the partnership;

 - Provide or develop child safeguarding policies with assistance from ChildFund Australia;